lauraristoff/tindog/README.md

 # tindog
-A Mock Tinder website for dogs
+A mock Tinder website for dogs